Home | About | Pre WWI | WWI | WWII | Korea | Vietnam | Post Vietnam | Non Wartime | Wounded | Decorated | Contact Us | Search

 The 1921 St. Louis Cardinals

-The 1921 St. Louis Cardinals at spring training (Higginbotham is middle row, sixth from left)
+The 1921 St. Louis Cardinals at spring training (Higginbotham is middle row, fourth from right)

 Roswell Higginbotham